BLavery/STM32F030F4P6-Arduino/README.md

 up and running on Arduino IDE.  eBay and AliExpress are flooded with these for $2.
 This may be a 32-bit chip at 48MHz, but it is the baby of the STM32 line.

 I expect that the STM32duino project may shortly release support for this chip, in which case then use the official version, of course.
-Pin numbering/useage used here might not be identical on the official version.

 In any case, the library modules in this project should still be valid on an official support version.